RoiMeshulam/RoiMeshulam/README.md

 ###

-<p align="left">Hello, I'm Roi Meshulam, a Computer Science graduate from Ariel University.
-Welcome to my GitHub profile!</p>
+<p align="left">Hi, I'm Roi Meshulam, a Full-Stack Developer with a passion for building web and mobile applications.
+Welcome to my GitHub profile! </p>

 ###